 • Back taxes

 When you consolidate to pay off your debts, include as many of your existing accounts as possible.
 This will simplify your bill payment calendar and possibly pay the debt faster.
 Instead of juggling multiple payments, you will only have one bill to pay each month.
 This helps individuals with multiple credit cards, each with a different due date.

 Getting a debt consolidation loan at the right interest rate requires good credit.
 If your credit has been negatively impacted by missed payments and collection accounts, you may have a difficult time qualifying for a loan.

-In some cases, your credit score may be so low that you will not be able to find a lender that will approve you for the loan.
+In some cases, your credit report may reflect a score so low that you will not be able to find a lender that will approve you for the loan.
 In others, you may qualify for the loan, but only at a higher interest rate.

 If the interest rate that you can qualify to receive is not significantly lower than the rates on your existing accounts, then consolidation will not be beneficial.
 You will not save any money by reducing interest charges and the monthly payment may be roughly the same.
 The interest rate must be lower than what you’re paying now for a consolidation loan to provide any benefit.

 It’s important to keep in mind that lenders have different requirements that you must meet to qualify for a loan.
-Some lenders may provide approval for consumers with lower credit scores while some will have stricter requirements.
+Some lenders may provide approval for consumers with lower credit scores and high credit card balances while some will have stricter requirements.

 According to TransUnion, qualifying for any loan, even a mortgage that’s secured using the home as collateral, can be difficult if your credit score is lower than 600.
 Unsecured loans tend to have higher score requirements because the lender does not have any collateral to use if you fail to repay the loan.